Timmylin123/starter-hugo-academic/content/publication/agreement/index.md

 title: "[CHB 2025] The Impact of a Robot's Agreement (or Disagreement) on Human-Human Interpersonal Closeness in a Two-Person Decision-Making Task"

 publication_types:
-  - "1"
+  - "2"
-publication: In *2025 Computers in Human Behavior journal*
+publication: In *2025 Computers in Human Behavior Journal*

 authors:
 - admin